Treatment Options For BPH

 Prostate laser surgery uses concentrated high powered laser light to generate precise and intense heat to remove excess tissue that may be preventing urine flow.
 Laser therapy lessens the bleeding risks of traditional TURP.
 However, since prostate tissue is still removed, there can be tissue swelling.
 Typically, a catheter has to be inserted into the bladder after the procedure.
 The most prevalent laser procedures are called photoselective vaporization of the prostate (PVP) or holmium laser enucleation (HOLEP).3

-Most Invasive Treatments Treatments that involve removal of prostate tissue
+Treatments that involve removal of prostate tissue.

 Surgery